jaredLunde/react-hook/packages/window-scroll/README.md

 # @react-hook/window-scroll
-A React hook for monitoring the scroll position of the window on the Y axis
+A React hook for watching the scroll position of the window on the y-axis

 ## Installation
 `yarn add @react-hook/window-scroll`